JSAbrahams/mamba/doc/philosophy/0 Foreword.md

 * Every new feature added has the potential to add yet another way to solve the same problem.

 No language is perfect, including this one.
 As stated before, I think that it is impossible to design a perfect language.
-People, problems, the domain in which computers reside, change over time, and different domains have different requirements.
+People, problems, and the domain in which computers reside, change over time, and different domains have different requirements.
 Nevertheless, I always think that it's worth to try to improve upon past decisions, and see where that might lead us.

 Joël Abrahams, 2019